 Lab flow

 In this lab, we’ll explore Rx in a gradual manner.
-First, we’ll have a look at the core interfaces of Rx which ship in .NET 4’s Base Class Library.
+First, we’ll have a look at the core interfaces of Rx which ship in .NET 4.5’s Base Class Library.
 Once we understand those interfaces (and their relationship with IEnumerable<T>), we’ll move on to show how the Rx libraries allow for creating simple observable sequences using factory methods.
 This allows for some basic experimentation.
 As we proceed, we’ll introduce how to bridge with existing asynchronous event sources such as .NET events and the asynchronous pattern.
 Showing more query operators as we move along, we’ll end up at a point where we start to compose multiple asynchronous sources, unleashing the true power of Rx.

+Exercise 0 – Adding the NuGet Package Manager to Visual Studio 2012

+Objective: Prepare the Visual Studio 2012 development environment for working with Reactive Extensions.